 Environmental hazard Improper handling of fuel is a danger to the environment.

 - Do not allow fuel to enter the groundwater, the soil, or the sewage system.

+- Switch off the engine.

+- Open fuel tank filler cap. (p.
+15)

-- Switch off the engine. - Fill the fuel tank with fuel up to measurement (A).
-Guideline
+- Fill the fuel tank with fuel up to measurement A. Guideline